KaddijatouB/DAT4500/README.md

-# DAT4500
+# DAT4500 Data and Society

-Seattle Policing Typology
+Catalyzing Policing Reform with Data